Incorta/OpenCopilot/README.md

 ### Step 2 : OpenAI Key:
 | Note: OpenCopilot is only supported for ChatGPT-4 for the time being

-- Set the Key env variable: Make sure you you have OPENAI_API_KEY set in system envornments.
+- Set the Key env variable: Make sure you you have OPENAI_API_KEY set in system environments.
 Check [Adding OpenAI OPENAI_API_KEY to system environments](https://help.openai.com/en/articles/5112595-best-practices-for-api-key-safety)

 ### Step 3 : Run the container